apache/nifi-minifi-cpp/minifi_rust/extensions/minifi_tensor/minifi_tensor.md

 ### Description

 Decodes an image from the flow file content and converts it into a normalised numeric tensor suitable for feeding into a downstream inference processor such as InvokeTractModel.
 Supports RGB / BGR / Grayscale, CHW / HWC layouts, stretch or letterbox resizing, and scalar or per-channel mean/std normalisation.
-The output payload is the raw little-endian f32 tensor; the 'tensor.shape' and 'tensor.dtype' attributes describe its layout.
+The output payload is the raw little-endian f32 tensor; the 'tensors.len', 'tensor.{i}.shape' and 'tensor.{i}.dtype' attributes describe its layout.

 ### Properties